sandy303/chat-system/README.md

 chat-system

-chat system that allows creating new  chatting application for each user.
+System that allows creating chatting application for each user.

 To run the App :